 Undercover Agent (April 19, 1939)

-Released on April 19, 1939: Racketeers are unsuccessful at making book on the horses, so they sell fake sweepstakes tickets to unsuspecting working class folk.
+Released on April 19, 1939: (running time 49 minutes) Racketeers are unsuccessful at making book on the horses, so they sell fake sweepstakes tickets to unsuspecting working class folk.

 Directed by Howard Bretherton

 The Actors: Russell Gleason (Bill Trent), Shirley Deane (Betty Madison), J.M.
-Kerrigan (Tom 'Pop' Madison), Maude Eburne (Mrs. Minnow), Oscar O'Shea (Pat Murphy), Ralph Harolde (Bartel), Selmer Jackson (Graham), Ray Bennett (Pussyfoot), Ralph Sanford (Joe Blake), Dick Elliott (Garrison, henchman), Lee Phelps (unknown), Walter Wills (unknown), Max Hoffman Jr. (unknown), Cliff Clark (Higgens, bartender).
+Kerrigan (Tom 'Pop' Madison), Maude Eburne (Mrs. Minnow), Oscar O'Shea (Pat Murphy), Ralph Harolde (Bartel), Selmer Jackson (John Graham), Ray Bennett (henchman Pussyfoot), Ralph Sanford (Joe Blake), Dick Elliott (henchman Garrison), Lee Phelps (bartender Higgens), Walter Wills (cigar store proprieter), Max Hoffman Jr. (henchman Slicker), Dave O'Brien (billiards player)